Susan A. Vanstone

 Since my graduation, I have taken hands-on cosmetic courses, Invisalign® courses, and implant restoration courses.

-I am happy to say that even after twenty years of practicing as a dentist, I still have a passion and love for dentistry.
+I am happy to say that after more than twenty years of practicing as a dentist, I still have a passion and love for dentistry.
 In fact, my enjoyment has grown tremendously!

 Of course, all of these accomplishments have been by the grace of God and the love and support of my husband, Denny.
-We will be celebrating our 50th wedding anniversary in 2015.
+We just celebrated our 50th wedding anniversary!
 In my spare time, I have a second business making and selling both steampunk and chainmail jewelry.
 I was accepted into the Kentucky Crafted Guild in 2013, which is an artistic achievement!
 Making jewelry is fun and also helps maintain finger mobility.

 My goal in dentistry has always been to make people feel comfortable and welcome, to treat all patients as I would like to be treated, and to show love and care to all.